 Codes.
 Unless otherwise specified, only the code sources listed and described in the templated reports are to be utilized.
 Specific or unique coding systems shall not be permitted.

 Submission Deadline.
-Prescription drug manufacturers, wholesale drug distributors and pharmacy benefits managers shall report no later than 60 days after notification from the MHDO, as described in section 2(C).
+Prescription drug manufacturers, wholesale drug distributors and pharmacy benefits managers shall report no later than 60 days after notification from the MHDO, as described in subsection 2(C)(2).

 Rejection of Submissions.
 Failure to conform to the requirements of subsections D, E or F of this Section shall result in the rejection of the data file(s).
 All rejected files must be corrected and resubmitted to the MHDO or its designee within 30 days.